-ADHD drugs do not raise risk of serious heart conditions in children, study showsNovember 1st, 2012 in Attention deficit disorders
+ADHD drugs do not raise risk of serious heart conditions in children, study showsNovember 1, 2012 in Medicine & Health / Attention deficit disorders

 (Medical Xpress)—Children taking central nervous system stimulants such as Adderall and Ritalin do not face an increased risk of serious heart conditions during treatment, according to a new University of Florida study that confirms findings reported in 2011.
 Published in the British Medical Journal in August, the study contributes to a decade-long clinical and policy debate of treatment risks for children with attention deficit hyperactivity disorder, or ADHD.

 "This is a question that has been lingering for about 10 years," said Almut Winterstein, a pharmacoepidemiologist and a professor in pharmaceutical outcomes and policy in the UF College of Pharmacy.

 Stimulant drugs are one of the most commonly prescribed medications for children—after antibiotics and antidepressants, Winterstein said.

 Winterstein's results show that every year, children have an approximately one in 30,000 risk of suffering a severe cardiac event.
 She found no increased risk for children who were taking stimulant drugs.
 A cardiac event includes sudden cardiac death, heart attack or stroke, and is typically caused by underlying heart disease.
 These results confirm previous study conclusions that there are no serious cardiac events resulting from short-term use of central nervous system stimulant drugs by children and young adults.